 One of the problems a serious illness can cause is pain.
 No one can look at you and know how much pain you have.
 Only you can feel and describe your pain.

 Pain that is always or almost always present can lead to lack of sleep, depression, or anxiety.
 These can make it harder to do things or go places, and harder to enjoy life.
 Pain can be stressful for you and your family.
 But with treatment, pain can be managed.

 How Pain is Measured

 First, your health care provider will find out:

 - What is causing the pain

 - What your pain feels like

 - When you have pain

-You can tell your doctor or nurse how much pain you have by measuring it on a scale from 0 (no pain) to 10 (the worst pain possible).
+You can tell your provider how much pain you have by measuring it on a scale from 0 (no pain) to 10 (the worst pain possible).
 You choose the number that describes how much pain you have now.
 You can do this before and after treatments, so you and your health care team can tell how well your treatment works.